snet-al/baseknowledge_main/Engineering/TechStack/Python-AI/README.md

 2. **Data Libraries**: Master Pydantic, Pandas and NumPy.
 3. **AI Agents**: Run local LLMs using Ollama and orchestrate with LangGraph.
 4. **Deep Learning Frameworks**: Get hands-on with TensorFlow and PyTorch.
-5. **ML & AI Theory**: Understand supervised, unsupervised, reinforcement learning, and hybrid methods.
-Learn classical and deep learning models.
+5. **ML & AI Theory**: Understand core concepts of Artificial Intelligence and Machine Learning.
+Learn about classical and deep learning models structures and functionality.

 ## How to navigate